Should You Retake the GMAT?

 3. You have only taken the GMAT once

 If you have only taken the GMAT once and your first score was not exceptionally high, do not shy away from retaking the GMAT.
 Even though there is no rule, schools are likely to accept a candidate with a lower GPA if their GMAT scores are above the average and they have a strong profile.
+Click here to learn more about when you can retake the GMAT.

 4. Your top score is lower than your practice test scores

 If your previous GMAT score was lower than what you were consistently scoring on your practice tests, it is a good indicator that retaking the GMAT will be a good decision for you.
 There is still scope for improvement, and you must take the chance.
+Click here to read our article that helps decipher your issues.

 Some Reasons Why You Must Rethink Taking the GMAT Again